Where to watch celebrities onstage in the West End

 It’s been over 40 years since Channing gave her career-defining performance as Rizzo in Grease.
 The Academy Award-nominated actress has wowed us across stage and screen, with credits including Six Degrees of Separation (both film and stage), The West Wing and more recently, The Good Wife.
 But the New York City actress has starred in London shows too, including Apologia.

 Channing returns to London this year, playing Thelma Cates in ‘night Mother at Hampstead Theatre.
 She’ll play the mother role in Marsha Norman’s Pulitzer Prize-winning play, which runs for just six weeks.

 Equally adept at comedy and drama, Tamsin Greig has impressed with everything from sitcoms Black Books, Green Wing, Episodes and Friday Night Dinner and Julian Fellowes’s period drama Belgravia to her Olivier Award-winning performance in the Royal Shakespeare Company’s Much Ado About Nothing, gender-swapped Malvolia in the National’s Twelfth Night, and beloved turn as Debbie Aldridge in Radio 4’s The Archers.

-Most recently, she tackled Nights in the Garden of Spain, one of Alan Bennett’s revered Talking Heads monologues that enjoyed a revival on the BBC.
+In 2020, she tackled Nights in the Garden of Spain, one of Alan Bennett’s revered Talking Heads monologues that enjoyed a revival on the BBC.
 Originally performed by Penelope Wilton, it’s a study of quiet desperation: a lonely, neglected housewife who is compelled to assess her situation following a neighbourhood tragedy.
-You can see Greig perform the piece live at the Bridge Theatre from 30 September-24 October.
+Greig will continue appearing in plays this year, starring in Peggy For You at the Hampstead Theatre.